Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

-An alcohol intervention is an attempt to get someone you love to seek treatment for their drinking.
-During the intervention, attendees share their thoughts and feelings about their loved one’s drinking.
+An alcohol intervention is an attempt to get a loved one to seek treatment for their drinking.
+During the intervention, attendees share their thoughts and feelings about their loved one’s potential alcohol abuse disorder.

 Most interventions end with an ultimatum: the person must seek help or accept the consequences of their choice to keep drinking.
-These choices vary depending on the circumstances, but may include losing family or personal relationships, losing jobs/employment, or even losing housing arrangements.
+These choices vary, depending on the circumstances.

 Over 3 million people use BetterHelp.
 Their services are: